Chinese Medicine in a very short nutshell -

 - It takes 4-6 months when using TCM for your skin to recover.
 TCM doesn't not relieve the symptoms; its goal is to restore and reestablish regular functioning of the organ.
 TCM focuses on blood circulation.

 - Puffy face might be due tension in the body.
 What we think is fat is sometimes just fluid stock.
 Try Facial Gua Sha at home watch the video here!

-[ ] Amplify or restore your skin's natural function.
+[ ] Amplifies or restores your skin's natural function.

-[ ] Creating the internal root condition of your skin.
+[ ] Focuses on the internal root condition of your skin.
 It looks at the whole system to see if it functions well.

-How to identify a good TCM practitioner?
-Ask them: Do you test your herbs for toxicity?
+To identify a good TCM practitioner, ask them: Do you test your herbs for toxicity?
 Is your facility FDA approved?